The Protection of Trees: A Step-by-Step Guide to Understanding the Status of Protected Status

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I carry out work on a protected tree without permission?

-If you work on a tree that is protected without the proper permits, you could be facing substantial fines and even imprisonment.
+If you carry out work on a tree that is protected without obtaining the necessary permissions, you could face substantial fines and even imprisonment.

-Can I appeal to a TPO and/or preservation order?
+Can I appeal a TPO Or preservation or TPO?

-Can I cut down a tree that is protected tree?
+Can I remove a protected tree?

 Conclusion